bobbyahines/docker-wappalyzer-frontend/README.md

 ### Open Source Contribution

 #### Submit A New Feature
 Are you looking for your first open source contribution experience?
 Clone this repo, add a useful feature to the `./wapper-os.sh` and submit a pull request.
+How about the option to turn logging on and off?

-Leave the `wapper.sh` intact so that others can use the base template for their own needs.
+Always leave the `wapper.sh` intact so that others can use the base template for their own needs.

 #### Fix An Issue
 Or, clone it down, address a current issue ticket, and submit a pull request.